 Tobacco use is a serious risk factor.
 Most people who get oral cancer use tobacco.
 Why does it occur?
 Because tobacco contains substances called carcinogens, which harm cells in your mouth.
 After a while, these damaged cells may turn into cancer.
 People who use snuff have a much higher risk of cancer in the lips, cheeks, and gums.
 The younger you were when you started using tobacco and the longer you've used it, the greater your risk.

 I drink or used to drink a lot of alcohol.

 Drinking a lot of alcohol increases your risk of oral cancer.
-"A lot" means two or more drinks a day.
+"A lot" means 2 or more drinks a day.
 If you drink a lot of alcohol and use tobacco products, you have the greatest risk of getting oral cancer.
 It is thought that alcohol makes the cells in your mouth more susceptible to changes.
 These changes can lead to cancer, especially when combined with tobacco use.

 I spend a lot of time in the sun.

 Exposure to sun increases your risk of lip cancer.